Home Page Navigation Contents Contact Sitemap Search

 In addition, you should encrypt your data on any mobile device.
 This particularly applies to auxiliary storage media, such as external hard drives or USB sticks.
 This makes it impossible for unauthorised persons to access your data and apps via external systems.

-Under Settings/Touch ID & Code, you can protect your device via a number code or password and can also deposit your fingerprints.
-With an iPhone X or later, you can configure it for face recognition under Settings/Face ID & Code.
-Data are automatically stored in encrypted form on all iPhones and iPads.
+Access lock up to iPhone 9: Under Settings/Touch ID & Code, you can protect your device via a number code or password and can also deposit your fingerprints.

 Secure passwords